denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 [^54]: Bishop et al., “Development,” 382.
 See also May, “IBM Word Processing Developments.”

-[^55]: Frutiger, “IBM Selectric Composer,” 10.

-[^56]: Rogers, “The Demo”; Tweney, “Mother of All Demos.”
+[^55]: A. Frutiger, “The IBM SELECTRIC Composer: The Evolution of Composition Technology,” *IBM Journal of Research and Development* 12, no. 1 (January 1968): 10.

-[^57]: Engelbart, “Doug Engelbart 1968 Demo.”
+[^57]: See Douglas Engelbart, “Doug Engelbart 1968 Demo,” December 9, 1968
+maintained by Stanford University's *Mouse site*.
 The demo is subject to numerous academic studies.
-See Atkinson; Bardini; Rowberry; Chun, 85.
+See Paul Atkinson, “The Best Laid Plans of Mice and
+Men: The Computer Mouse in the History of Computing.” *Design Issues* 23, no.
+3 (2007): 46–61; Thierry Bardini, *Bootstrapping: Douglas Engelbart,
+Coevolution and the Origins of Personal Computing* (Stanford, CA: Stanford University Press, 2000); Simon Rowberry, “Vladimir Nabokov’s Pale Fire: The Lost ‘Father of All Hypertext Demos’?” in *Proceedings of the 22Nd ACM Conference on Hypertext and Hypermedia* (2011): 319–324; Chun, "The Enduring Ephemeral," 85.

-[^58]: Engelbart, Human Intellect Augmentation Techniques, 1.
+[^58]: Douglas Engelbart, “Human Intellect Augmentation Techniques,” *NASA Contractor Report* (January 1969):1.

-[^59]: The source of the cryptic phrase is likely Charles Edward Weller: “We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated--‘Now is the time for all good men to come to the aid of the party’; also the opening sentence of the Declaration of Independence, [...] which sentences were repeated many times in order to test the speed of the machine” (Weller, Early History of the Typewriter, 21, 30).
+[^59]: The source of the cryptic phrase is likely Charles Edward Weller: “We were then in the midst of an exciting political campaign, and it was then for the first time that the well known sentence was inaugurated--‘Now is the time for all good men to come to the aid of the party’; also the opening sentence of the Declaration of Independence, [...] which sentences were repeated many times in order to test the speed of the machine.”
+See Charles Edward Weller, *The Early History of the Typewriter* (La Porte, IN: Chase & Shepard, 1918):
+21, 30.

-[^60]: Weller, Early History of the Typewriter, 1.
+[^60]: Weller, *Early History of the Typewriter*, 1.

-[^61]: Engelbart, Human Intellect Augmentation Techniques, 50-51.
+[^61]: Engelbart, "Human Intellect Augmentation Techniques", 50-51.
 I have reproduced the text verbatim, preserving the line breaks, because formatting is an integral part of the reported experience.

-[^62]: Engelbart and English, “Research Center,” 396.
+[^62]: Douglas Engelbart and William English, “A Research Center for Augmenting Human Intellect” in *Proceedings of the December 9-11, 1968, Fall Joint Computer Conference* (1968): 396.

-[^63]: Engelbart, Human Intellect Augmentation Techniques, 6.
+[^63]: Engelbart, "Human Intellect Augmentation Techniques", 6.

-[^64]: Engelbart, Human Intellect Augmentation Techniques, 6.
+[^64]: Engelbart, "Human Intellect Augmentation Techniques", 6.

-[^65]: Engelbart, Human Intellect Augmentation Techniques, 67.
+[^65]: Engelbart, "Human Intellect Augmentation Techniques", 67.

-[^66]: Engelbart, Human Intellect Augmentation Techniques, 67.
+[^66]: Engelbart, "Human Intellect Augmentation Techniques", 67.

-[^67]: A portions of this essay in their extended form appear in Chapter 4 of *Plain Text: The Poetics of Computation* (Stanford University Press, 2017).
+[^67]: Portions of this essay appear in their extended form in Chapter 4 of *Plain Text: The Poetics of Computation* forthcoming from Stanford University Press in 2017.

-[^68]: See Kirschenbaum, 50 on the persistence of erased data.
+[^68]: On the persistence of erased data see Matthew Kirschenbaum, *Mechanisms: New Media and the Forensic Imagination* (The MIT Press, 2008), 50.

-[^69]: Kittler, 263.

-[^70]: See Drucker, Emerson, Fuller, Gitelman, Hayles, Kirschenbaum.

-[^71]: See Mills, Rheinberger, Riskin, Starosielski.
+[^69]: Friedrich Kittler, transl.
+Geoffrey Winthrop-Young and Michael Wutz, *Gramophone, Film, Typewriter*(Stanford, CA: Stanford University Press, 1999), 263.

+[^70]: See Lori Emerson, *Reading Writing Interfaces: From the Digital to the Bookbound*,  (Minneapolis: University Of Minnesota Press, 2014); Matthew Fuller, *Media Ecologies: Materialist Energies in Art and Technoculture* (Cambridge, MA: MIT Press), 2007; Lisa Gitelman, *Paper Knowledge: Toward a Media History of Documents* (Durham, NC: Duke University Press, 2014);
+Katherine Hayles, *Writing Machines* (Cambridge, MA: MIT Press, 2002).

+[^71]: See Mara Mills, “Deafening: Noise and the Engineering of Communication in the Telephone System,” *Grey Room* (April 1, 2011): 118–43; Hans-Jörg Rheinberger, *Toward a History of Epistemic Things: Synthesizing Proteins in the Test Tube* (Stanford, CA: Stanford University Press, 1997); Jessica Riskin, “The Defecating Duck, Or, the Ambiguous Origins of Artificial Life,” *Critical Inquiry* 29, no. 4 (June 1, 2003): 599–633; Nicole Starosielski, *The Undersea Network* (Durham, NC: Duke University Press Books, 2015).

-[^72] McCorduck tells the story of a rabbinate court, which, when interpreting a law that prohibits observant Jews from erasing God's name, deemed that words on a screen do not constitute writing, and therefore sanctioned their erasure.
+[^72] Pamela McCorduck tells the story of a rabbinate court, which, when interpreting a law that prohibits observant Jews from erasing God's name, deemed that words on a screen do not constitute writing, and therefore sanctioned their erasure.
+See Pamela McCorduck, *The Universal Machine:
-See Mccorduck, 51 and Heim, 192.
+Confessions of a Technological Optimist* (New York: McGraw-Hill, 1985);
+Michael Heim, "Electric Language: A Philosophical Study of Word Processing" (New Haven: Yale University Press, 1987), 192.

 [^73]: Kirschenbaum tells another aspect of the IBM story related to random access memory in *Mechanisms*, 76-86.

-[^74]: On simulation see the discussion in Manovich, 55-106 and Laurel.
+[^74]: On simulation see the discussion in Lev Manovich, *Software Takes Command* (New York; London: Bloomsbury Academic, 2013):55-106 and Laurel Brenda Laurel, *Computers as Theatre* (Reading, MA: Addison-Wesley, 1991).